efeefe/is/pages/concepts/blog-efeefe.md

 I have sketched eight concept ideas, listed below and further detailed in individual pages.
 These concepts and their descriptions will be edited as my research evolves over time.

 I am expecting to gather feedback on those concepts in order to understand their relevance and prioritise further phases of development.
 Please send your comments to my email address if you have it already.
-Alternativelye, please use this one: [5wbi948e9@relay.firefox.com](mailto:5wbi948e9@relay.firefox.com).
+Alternatively, please use this one: [5wbi948e9@relay.firefox.com](mailto:5wbi948e9@relay.firefox.com).

 More information about my research focus can be found [here](../opendott/focus) and in my [research blog](../opendott).